 Saturday is all about the big one, with St Leger completing Britain's Classic jigsaw for another season and boasting a prize pool of £700,000 in 2023.
 The Champagne Stakes and the Park Stakes are on the support bill alongside the famous Portland Handicap on St Leger Day at Doncaster.

-For the first time in 2023, the St Leger Festival finishes on a Sunday, with the inaugural St Leger Community Funday, which includes the Leger Legends Charity Race for ex-professional jockeys, as well as the Sceptre Fillies' Stakes and the Scarbrough Stakes.
+For the first time in 2023, the St Leger Festival finished on a Sunday, with the inaugural St Leger Community Funday, which included the Leger Legends Charity Race for ex-professional jockeys, as well as the Group 3 Sceptre Fillies' Stakes.

 Bill Scott holds the record for the most St Leger wins with nine, scoring on Jack Spigot (1821), Memnon (1825), The Colonel (1828), Rowton (1829), Don John (1838), Charles the Twelfth (1839), Launcelot (1840), Satirist (1841), Sir Tatton Sykes (1846).

-Aidan O'Brien (seven) and John Gosden (five) are among the most successful trainers in the modern era.
+Aidan O'Brien (eight) and John Gosden (five) are among the most successful trainers in the modern era.

 Logician broke the track record in 2019 when maintaining his then unbeaten record to win for John Gosden and Frankie Dettori in a time of 3mins 00.27seconds.